Fukagawa Edo Museum

 Like some museums in Tokyo, there isn’t a lot of signage in English.
 Anything written about the displays is minimal.
 That is a pity, but it is Japan.
 So, if you have any questions, you’ll need to ask one of the guides.

 The guides’ English levels can vary.
-Some of them speak pretty well, while others are still learning.
-(Note: due to the pandemic, there are no guide activities).
+Some speak well, while others are learning.

 - If you have a camera that handles low-light situations well, there will be no issues.
 But, if you don’t, getting good pictures will be problematic.
-In some areas, the museum can get very dark.
+In some areas, the museum is dark.

 - Furthermore, I suspect the museum mixes light types in the permanent exhibit area.
 That makes it hard to get the correct white balance (that has been my experience).
 Usually, I play with both the temp and tint sliders in Lightroom to get it right.

-- Eitai Bridge (great for long exposure photos at night)
+- Eitai Bridge (great for night long exposure photos)

 - Kiba Park